B-Rich/Bot-Data/README.md

 Bot-Data
 =======

-Contains all the XML files required to run the bots
+Contains all the files required to run the bots